OpenPrinting/openprinting.github.io/_posts/2022-04-25-OpenPrinting News Flash - OpenPrinting and Ubuntu on the Linux App Summit 2022.md

 There will be a **[virtual release party](https://conf.linuxappsummit.org/event/4/contributions/87/)** for everyone who is not able to come to this great event in person.
 It will be a special edition of the Ubuntu Office Hours produced live in the Auditorium on Fri, April 29 at 14:05 - 14:50 CEST.

-To participate remotely, please use the resources of the LAS 2022, [registering as a remote attendee, free-of-charge](https://conf.linuxappsummit.org/event/4/registrations/).
+**Update:** To participate in the virtual release party, please go to [YouTube](https://www.linuxfoundation.org/board-of-directors-2/), or if you want to participate in the whole LAS, [register as a remote attendee, free-of-charge](https://conf.linuxappsummit.org/event/4/registrations/).

-We are trying to also broadcast this session through the usual channels of Ubuntu On-Air/Ubuntu Office Hours, via YouTube and Twitch.
-If we succeed I will update this News Flash adding the links.
-So please stay tuned.

 The session will also most probably be recorded.
 In this case I will post the link here, and also in the May news post.